-- 2.12 The available ALC data also shows the Site outlined on Figure 2.4 below to be classified as predominantly Grade 3b land.
-ALC Grade 3b land is not considered as Best and Most Versatile ('BMV') land. - 2.13 More particularly, the likely agricultural land classification for the Swansea BESS is Grade 3b (moderate quality), while the proposed access track is predicted to be a mixture of Grade 3b (moderate quality), Grade 4 (poor quality), and Grade 5 (very poor quality).
+- 2.12 The available Agricultural Land Classification (ALC) data also shows the Site outlined on Figure 2.4 below to be classified as predominantly Grade 3b land.
+ALC Grade 3b land is not considered as Best and Most Versatile ('BMV') land. - 2.13 More particularly, the likely agricultural land classification for the Swansea BESS is Grade 3b (moderate quality), while the proposed access track is predicted to be a mixture of Grade 3b (moderate quality), Grade 5 (very poor quality) and non-agricultural land.